keatec/cssState/README.md

 # cssState

-Libary to Manage States of Sites using automated CSS classes
+Libary to Manage States (like "LogedIn", "Public") of SinglePage HTML Sites using automated generated CSS classes.